lsst/df-ops/docs/usdf-applications/ap/apdb/procedures.rst

 ==========
 ..
 Deployment process for the application.
 Included upgrades and rollback procedures

-Deployment of a new Cassandra cluster consiste of defining a set of parameters for the new instance.
+Deployment of a new Cassandra cluster consists of defining a set of parameters for the new instance.
 This is done by adding a new group to ``group_vars`` folder and a new inventory YAML file.
-Additionnaly new secrets need to be setup in the Vault for both a standard user account and superuser account.
+Additionally new secrets need to be setup in the Vault for both a standard user account and superuser account.
 Once the group and inventory are defined one needs to run a series of ansible roleplays to configure remote systems and brign up all services.

 Maintenance